milenakulasek/cedR/README.md

 # cedR

-**cedR** — an R package for those who approach data with a healthy dose of scepticism and critical thinking.
-You can pronounce it like *cedar* (the tree) or *cheddar* (the cheese), but what I really meant was *Cogito Ergo Dubito* (*I think therefore I doubt*), a reference to Descartes' *Cogito Ergo Sum* (*I think, therefore I am.*)
+**cedR** — you can pronounce it like *cedar* (the tree) or *cheddar* (the cheese), but what I really meant was *Cogito Ergo Dubito* (*I think therefore I doubt*), a reference to Descartes' *Cogito Ergo Sum* (*I think, therefore I am.*)

-In science, the path to truth is never straightforward.
-It’s a long and bumpy road where certainty is often elusive.
-As scientists, we must remain vigilant, questioning our hypotheses and rigorously testing them, because only through doubt can we uncover clearer insights. **cedR** embodies this scientific spirit by helping you rigorously analyse your data, question the assumptions, and deliver results you can trust.
+The centuries-long consensus of philosophy?
+We don't know what true truth is — or how to recognize it if we stumble upon it. cedR leans into this spirit of uncertainty, helping you analyze your data with just enough doubt to keep things honest.

-**Yeah, yeah, yeah, sure!**
+Yeah, yeah, yeah, sure!

-Deflating this balloon of philosophical thought, propelled by the autumn darkness and cold…
+Deflating this balloon of philosophical thought and moving to practical details interesting for screen-gazers…

-This package is for those who want to perform a **quick one-way statistical multicomparison test** without thinking too much about which test to use.
-You can automate it, as there are predefined rules.
+This package is for anyone looking to perform a **quick one-way statistical multicomparison** test without agonizing over which test to use.
 So, just prepare your data in a long format, roll it into the function, and *voilà!* A quick answer will appear, along with an ugly graph and files with summary data and a statistics report.

 ------------------------------------------------------------------------